Accession of Turkey to the European Union: Economy

-Turkey has the world's 11th largest GDP-PPP and 20th largest Nominal GDP.
+Turkey has the world's 11th largest GDP-PPP and 17th largest Nominal GDP.
 The country is a founding member of the OECD and the G-20 major economies.

 Turkey has taken advantage of a customs union with the European Union, signed in 1995, to increase its industrial production destined for exports, while at the same time benefiting from EU-origin foreign investment into the country.
 In 2008, Turkey's exports reached US$141.8 billion (main export partners: Germany 11.2%, UK 8%, Italy 6.95%, France 5.6%, Spain 4.3%, US 3.88%; total EU exports 56.5%.)
 However, larger imports amounting to about US$204.8 billion threaten the balance of trade (main import partners: Russia 13.8%, Germany 10.3%, China 7.8%, Italy 6%, USA 4.8%, France 4.6%, Iran 3.9%, UK 3.2%; total EU imports 40.4%; total Asia imports 27%).

 The opening of talks regarding the Economic and Monetary Policy acquis chapter of Turkey's accession bid was expected to begin in June 2007, but were stalled by France.
 Turkey became the European Union's fifth-largest trade partner in 2015 according to data released by Eurostat.

 Turkey is set to receive EUR 9.2bn from the Instrument for Pre-Accession Assistance, a funding mechanism for EU candidate countries.

 Population

 As of 2005, the population of Turkey stood at 71.5 million with a yearly growth rate of 1.5%.
 The Turkish population is relatively young, with 25.5% falling within the 0–15 age bracket.
-As of February 2023, the population of Turkey is approximately at 87 million people.
+As of February 2023, the population of Turkey is approximately 87 million people.

 Turkey's large population could alter the balance of power in the representative European institutions.
-Upon joining the EU, Turkey's 83 million inhabitants would bestow it a large number of MEPs in the European Parliament.
-This is because the European Parliament distributes seats to member nations according to their population.
+Upon joining the EU, Turkey would be allocated the largest number of MEPs in the European Parliament.
+This is because the European Parliament distributes seats to member states according to their population.
 Therefore, if Turkey is admitted, it could influence the EU legislation and administration in line with its own policies.

 If Turkey were to join the European Union, Istanbul would become the most populous metropolis in the EU (as of 2004).

 Foreign relations with EU member states

+Turkey has no diplomatic relations with Cyprus as Turkey does not recognize the government of the Republic of Cyprus.